 |Alma Mater:||Penn State|

-Decker has guided the Spiders to an NCAA Regional appearance and led Richmond to six tournament titles and numerous runner-up finishes, including a runner-up finish at the 2013 Atlantic 10 Championship and the 2010 A-10 Championship for which he was named A-10 Coach of the Year.
+Decker has guided the Spiders to an NCAA Regional appearance and led Richmond to six tournament titles and numerous runner-up finishes, including a runner-up finish at the 2015 Atlantic 10 Championship and the 2010 A-10 title for which he was named A-10 Coach of the Year.

 The Long Island, N.Y. native was named Virginia's State Coach of the Year after leading the Spiders to the 2006 NCAA East Regional in his first year at Richmond.

-In his time leading the Richmond program, Decker has seen five players earn All-Region honors, 11 named All-American Scholars, five named Atlantic 10 All-Academic, 15 Atlantic 10 All-Conference selections and one A-10 individual champion.
-The Spiders have finished in the top-5 at the Atlantic 10 Championship in all nine seasons Decker has been at Richmond.
+In his time leading the Richmond program, Decker has seen five players earn All-Region honors, 12 named All-American Scholars, six named Atlantic 10 All-Academic, 17 Atlantic 10 All-Conference selections, one All-Conference Rookie of the Year and one A-10 individual champion.
+The Spiders have finished in the top-5 at the Atlantic 10 Championship in all 10 seasons Decker has been at Richmond.

 In 2012-13, Richmond senior Daniel Walker earned an at-large bid to the NCAA Regional, where he tied a school record score of 12-under-par 204 to tie for second place.
 That earned him one of six individual at-large bids to the 2013 NCAA National Championship.